Meta Descriptions

 6. Write Unique Meta Descriptions For Each Page

-In other words: you don’t want a bunch of duplicate meta descriptions floating around.
+You don’t want a bunch of duplicate meta descriptions floating around.

-Is this a pain for an eCommerce site with 5k+ pages?
+Is this a pain for an ecommerce site with 5k+ pages?

 Yup.